open-resources/dash_curriculum/README.md

 ### Chapter 2: Getting Started with Dash

- - Structure of a Dash app: data, layout, callback
+ - Structure of a Dash app
- - Installation
+ - Installation and setup
+ - Create your first Dash app
+ - Live updates and debugging

 ### Chapter 3: Dash Components and Layout

- - Core components: dcc.dropdown, dcc.graph
- - HTML components: html.div
  - Design the app layout
+ - Linking a CSS file
+ - Dash Core components
+   - Markdown
+   - Dropdown
+   - Checkbox
+   - Slider
+   - Graph
+   - etc...
+ - Dash Bootstrap Components:
+   - Container
+   - Accordion
+   - Card
+   - Layout
+   - Row and Col

-### Chapter 4: Callback I- connecting two components
+### Chapter 4: Connecting components together

+ - Introduction to decorators in Python
- - Callback Decorator: Input, Output, Component_id, Component_property
+ - Callback decorators in Dash
+   - Input
+   - Output
+   - Component_id
- - Callback function
+   - Component_property
+ - Setting up a callback
+   - Dropdown and Graph
+   - Slider and Graph

 ### Chapter 5: Deploying app to the Web